-B9.11 Fire Extinguisher - Vehicle Mounting and Placement Updated
+B9.11 Fire Extinguisher - Vehicle Mounting and Placement (Updated)

-- The required mount must be securely fastened to the Rear Roll Hoop (RRH) with metal tab(s) that are a minimum of 0.125 inch thick. - The extinguisher shall be mounted in the cockpit below the driver's head, with the top half above the side impact member on the right side of the firewall and be easily accessible by course workers. - Radial clearance around the pull-knob shall not be less than 2.5 inches, as depicted by the highlighted area in Figure 7.
-It is understood the area aft of the pull knob will be less due to the mount design. - Mounting bolts shall meet the requirements of B14.1. - Mounting bolts shall be appropriate for the design of the required mount (flat-head socket cap screws).
+- The required mount must be securely fastened to the Rear Roll Hoop (RRH) with metal tab(s) that are a minimum of 0.125 inch thick. - -The extinguisher shall be mounted in the cockpit below the driver's head, with the top half above the side impact member on the right side of the firewall and be easily accessible by course workers. - -Radial clearance around the pull-knob shall not be less than 2.5 inches, as depicted by the highlighted area in Figure 7.
+It is understood the area aft of the pull knob will be less due to the mount design.
+Note: radial clearance means unoccupied space between the edge of the pull knob and the nearest obstruction.
+This measurement is not made to the center of the pull knob. - Mounting hardware shall be flat socket cap screws, with a countersink angle and head diameter to match the DRAKE mount and meet the requirements of B14.1.